russrimm/CopilotStudioSnowflakeKnowledge/Snowflake_OAuth_Copilot_Studio_Guide.md

 This guide outlines the steps to integrate Snowflake as a knowledge source in Microsoft Copilot Studio using OAuth authentication via Microsoft Entra ID.
 This enables your custom agents (copilots) to query Snowflake data in real-time using natural language, without writing SQL.

 ## Prerequisites
 - Snowflake account with appropriate roles (e.g., ACCOUNTADMIN for setup).
+Trial is acceptable and if a trial is needed see [Snowflake Trial](https://signup.snowflake.com/)
 - Microsoft Entra ID tenant.
 - Premium Power Platform license (required for Snowflake connector).
 - Access to Microsoft Copilot Studio (part of Microsoft Power Platform).